criva036-commits/CR-02-charity-water-lp/prompts.md

 Add a section for a real-world impact story with text and an image, and a donation section with a bold 'Donate Now' button.

 ## Make It Responsive
 Add CSS media queries so this landing page looks good on both desktop and mobile devices.
-Add code comments to help explain why we use media queries.
+Add code comments to help explain why we use media queries.[text](prompts.md)